tinkerhub/TinkerHub-Learning-Paths/learning/Game Development/README.md

 1. `Unity Hub > Learn > Projects` Sample projects by Unity
 2. `Unity Hub > Learn > Tutorials` Unity tutorials

-💡 You can find free assets in the unity's [Asset Store](https://assetstore.unity.com/)

 If you want to learn about specific things inside unity like eg Raycast, Rigidbody etc.. go to [Unity Manual](https://docs.unity3d.com/Manual/index.html) or [Unity Scripting API](https://docs.unity3d.com/ScriptReference/index.html)

 Here are some youtube channels which can help you learn and get motivated.